Li Keqiang: Vice premiership (2008–2013)

 In February 2010, Li gave a speech to ministerial and provincial-level leaders about the importance of changing the economic structure of the country in order to be better poised for future growth.
 The speech was published with minor omissions in the 1 June issue of Qiushi, the Communist Party's political theory publication.
 Li said that China had come to a critical historical inflection point where a fundamental shift in the structure of the economy must take place in order for the country to continue its path of growth.
 Li particularly emphasized the need to boost domestic consumption, and emphasized the importance of continued urbanization.
 Li also emphasized that China should be moving towards a more middle class-oriented society with an "olive"-shaped wealth distribution, with the majority of the country's population and wealth belonging to the middle class.

-He has also reiterated the importance of industrialization, urbanization and agricultural modernization in China in order to improve its competitiveness, food security, energy security, affordable housing, and healthcare.
+He also reiterated the importance of industrialization, urbanization and agricultural modernization in China in order to improve its competitiveness, food security, energy security, affordable housing, and healthcare.

 In August 2011, Li went on an official visit to Hong Kong, including a trip to the University of Hong Kong.
 The political sensitivities and heightened security surrounding the event resulted in the Hong Kong 818 incident, an event that caused controversy in the territory.

-Initially seen as a candidate for becoming the paramount leader, Li was instead elevated to the number two spot on the Politburo Standing Committee (PSC) at the 18th CCP National Congress held in the fall of 2012.
-As he was expected to become premier, this was a shift from previous convention on the PSC set in 1997 whereby the premier ranked third, after the Chairman of the Standing Committee of the National People's Congress, who ranked second.
-This change showed that the party intended to project Li as the number two figure in the Chinese political hierarchy, behind only party general secretary Xi Jinping.
-Also in that same year, he had personally met with the openly gay Ma Baoli (a policeman turned businessman) to discuss the threat posed by HIV.
-In the same conversation, they discussed LGBT issues on preventing discrimination which has been interpreted as a sign that the People's Republic is slowly coming around to the idea as major Chinese businesses have already begun tapping into the purchasing power of the LGBT community.
+In late 2011, at the national environmental protection working conference, Li called on China to have a "blue sky, clear water and uncontaminated soil".
+In November 2011, while visiting Hebei, Li said that policies introduced by the government to curb housing prices would be maintained and urged local governments to build affordable homes for low-income residents.
+In April 2012, at the opening ceremony of the Boao Forum for Asia, Li expressed confidence over China's economy, and said China would continue to stabilize economic growth while curbing inflation.
+In October 2012, Li said the government would replace business tax with a value-added tax for more companies, including those in postal, telecommunications, railways and construction, with the eventual aim to cover all of China.
+In November 2012, after it was revealed a hospital rejected a lung cancer patient after finding out he was infected with HIV, Li demanded health authorities to "ensure the rights" of HIV patients to "medical care without any discrimination".